Marking Time

-Marking Time was an Australian television mini-series, consisting of four one-hour episodes.
+Marking Time is an Australian television mini-series, consisting of four one-hour episodes.
 It first aired on 9 and 10 November 2003 on ABC-TV.
 Directed by Cherie Nowlan and written by John Doyle, it was the first mainstream television/film project to address the issue of the Government of Australia' refugee policy, a topic it approaches by chronicling the emotional journey of one young man during his year off after graduation, in his fictional rural home-town of Brackley, Australia.

 The storyline of Marking Time was inspired by the real-life experiences of Afghan refugees and their hosts in the rural town of Young; however much of the outdoor scenes of the series were actually shot at Singleton.